janschill/uni-software_architecture/reconstruction/schi/report/report.md

 <!-- What architectural information is needed to solve the problem? -->
 <!-- Which viewpoints are relevant? -->

-Before gathering the data from the codebase it is important to define the architectural information that is needed to solve the stated problem of gaining a better overview and understanding of Rails.
+Before gathering the data from the codebase, it is important to define the architectural information that is needed to solve the stated problem of gaining a better overview and understanding of Rails.
 It is also benefical to set the viewpoints that are planned to use to show the gathered information.

-From previous studies of Rails, like reading the documentation or looking at the root directory of the repository, it is clear that there are several components that form Rails.
-Good explanations what those individual comoponents do can be found in the documation.
-Something that would be useful to know is though:
+From previous studies of Rails, reading the documentation or looking at the root directory of the repository, it is clear that there are several components that form Rails.
+Good explanations what those individual components do, can be found in the official Rails documation.
+Other information that would be useful that is not stated in the documentation:

 - How complex are these components?
 - How are the components connected to each other?
 - How active is the development on them?
+- What components experience change at the same time?

 The concrete information that should be gathered is something like:

 - Number of files in component
 - Lines of code per file, per component
 - Functions per file
+- Function length
 - External dependencies per component
 - Usuage between Rails components
 - Commits with their modification to files/component
+- Modification complexity
+- Logical coupling of the components

 Useful viewpoints to make sense of the data would be: